UoB-COMSM0166/2025-group-28/README.md

 Upon initialization, the room generator populates the empty ```roomLayout``` array, placing walls around the two outer edges.
 It then moves through ```x``` and ```y``` positions in increments of four, determining whether walls should be placed and rolling a random number to set the number of wall shapes in each sector.
 If a wall is added, another probability check determines its shape: square, 'L', or upside-down 'L'.
 To avoid rooms being too symmetrical, each shape is given a random width, height, and positional offset.

 A 'buffer' zone prevents walls from being added too close to the outer boundaries, ensuring players can access the exit.
-If a wall overlaps this buffer, its position is further adjusted until the full shape can be fully placed within the room.
+If a wall overlaps this buffer, its position is further adjusted until the full shape can be placed within the room.

 Finally, in non-PvP rooms, a door is placed at a random position along the outer wall.
 To create a sense of continuity, the previous room's door position is stored and compared to the potential placement within the new room.
 For example, if a door was previously placed on the right side of the room, the position in the next room cannot be on the left.
 This prevents disorienting layouts where a player enters from the left only to find the next exit on the right, preserving a consistent progression through the game world.